 The internal femur rotation happens from tipping and edging.
 The steering angle [...] happens from a forward/backward movement of the leg.Reilly McGlashan, Legacy part 1 1

-One other related term is oversteering, i.e. causing a ski to make a shorter turn than the ski design would make otherwise and there are several mechanisms to do just that, besides pivoting and steering:
+We find it important to disambiguate inputs from outputs - other related terms are oversteering and redirecting, i.e. causing a ski to make a shorter turn than the ski design would make otherwise and there are several mechanisms to do just that, besides the active pivoting and steering:

 All these mechanisms can be used on top of the ski design, to shorten a turn, i.e. make the skis come around faster.

-To disambiguate the terms, we prefer to call that Oversteering and, as you see, it's not all about steering or pivoting the skis forcefully (i.e. with a rotational input).
+To disambiguate the terms and create the detailed mental models required for performance skiing, we prefer to focus on Redirecting and, as you see, it's not all about pivoting the skis forcefully (i.e. with a strong rotational input).

 A lot of the following steering variations are techniques that were used back in the day of the long straight non-carving skis.
 Some are used on super steep runs, extreme all mountain carving etc.

 Pivoting the skis in conjunction with a hop in transition, so-called hop turns.
 This is usually seen on very steep terrain.

 Pedal turns are also used in the steeps.

 Heel pushing is a variant where you push the heels out more forcefully, resulting in an even shorter turn, generally frowned upon as too forceful.